OpenEx-Platform/docs/docs/administration/openbas-agent.md

 - Agent registration on the OpenBAS platform

   The Agent is installed on the Asset using an agent-installer.exe file and runs as a service.
   It communicates with the deployed OpenBAS instance in order to enroll the Asset.
+In some cases like unsecured certificates or environment with proxy, the agent can't communicate with OpenBAS.
+  In order to fix those issues, look at "Network and security" chapter from [configuration](https://docs.openbas.io/latest/deployment/configuration) to add the required attributes.

 ![Agent assets status](assets/agent_assets_status.png)